 The RUP’s unexpected success raised its profile, but also exposed some of its internal divisions.
 While many saw the RUP as a means for improving Mexican American representation within the existing political system, others had a more separatist vision that included the possibility of seceding from the U.S. altogether.
 For decades, radical Mexican Americans had been agitating to reclaim territory annexed after the U.S. War with Mexico.
 In 1969, Chicano nationalism crescendoed with the publication of the Plan Espiritual de Aztlán, a manifesto that demanded the creation of a Chicano nation in the Southwest.
 Burgeoning interest in Chicano self-determination put organizers in conversation with Black, Puerto Rican, and Palestinian liberation movements, and the RUP began to splinter.
 Mainstream Mexican American Democrats tended to view radical or socialist ties with skepticism.
 While they often shared Chicano concerns about racial discrimination, they took a hardline stance on immigration, frequently accusing Mexican workers of strikebreaking.
 Some also advocated for a more secure border because they thought the Border Patrol would stop harassing barrio residents if the agency stayed focused on the international boundary.

 If the RUP was ascendant in 1972, two years later, when Muñiz earned fewer than a hundred thousand votes in the gubernatorial race, the party was losing steam.
 And two years after that, federal law enforcement — which was targeting Chicano activists at the time — charged Muñiz with felony drug smuggling and sent him to prison.
 After members of the RUP traveled to Cuba on a 1975 official tour, they praised the country’s experiment in collective farming and promised to use federal grants to establish cooperatives in South Texas.
-Governor Dolph Briscoegine, a Democrat, accused the RUP of trying to “establish a little Cuba in Texas” to “promote socialism” and “destroy the free enterprise system.”
+Governor Dolph Briscoe, a Democrat, accused the RUP of trying to “establish a little Cuba in Texas” to “promote socialism” and “destroy the free enterprise system.”
 Texas Democrats smelled blood in the water, and Mexican American liberals saw opportunity.
 The voters whom the RUP had mobilized were now registered — it was time to scoop them up.

 As a kid in the ’90s, I spent many nights playing my Game Boy in the corner of convention halls in El Paso, waiting for my dad to finish singing Vicente Fernández songs and strategizing with his political buddies.
 He was part of a generation of students who were routinely beaten by Anglo teachers for speaking Spanish, but he believed that ethno-racial divisions could be overcome through dialogue, local outreach, and the election of Mexican Americans to higher office.
 In his view, the Democratic Party was the best vehicle for improving the lives of Mexican Americans in border communities.

-He became active in the Mexican American Democrats (M.A.D.), an organization formed by the Democratic Party in 1975.
-Unlike the RUP, M.A.D. did not call for “Brown Power,” Chicano national self-determination, or a global anti-imperialist program.
+He became active in the Mexican American Democrats (MAD), an organization formed by the Democratic Party in 1975.
+Unlike the RUP, MAD did not call for “Brown Power,” Chicano national self-determination, or a global anti-imperialist program.
 It opted for the terms “Hispanic” or “Latino” over “Chicano.”
 Some saw this development as part of an effort to build greater political unity with other Spanish-speaking diasporas in the United States.
 For those who continued to identify as Chicanos, though, the pivot to “Hispanic” was representative of a rightward turn away from the national question, from anti-imperialism, and from claims to indigeneity rather than Europeanness.
 The term also distanced Mexican Americans from Mexicans south of the border, bringing forth a shift in attitudes about assimilation, bilingualism, and border policy.
 (For these same reasons, I myself don’t use it.)
-But M.A.D. drew heavily on Chicano tactics and messaging, emphasizing bilingual outreach, intensive door-knocking, and rhetoric about empowering Spanish-speaking communities.
-M.A.D. also hosted massive events geared toward celebrating Mexican culture and registering voters.
-My dad helped organize M.A.D.’s annual Menudo Festival (which drew up to ten thousand attendees), named for a spicy tripe soup offered to visitors along with mariachi music and information about the Democratic Party.
+But MAD drew heavily on Chicano tactics and messaging, emphasizing bilingual outreach, intensive door-knocking, and rhetoric about empowering Spanish-speaking communities.
+MAD also hosted massive events geared toward celebrating Mexican culture and registering voters.
+My dad helped organize MAD’s annual Menudo Festival (which drew up to ten thousand attendees), named for a spicy tripe soup offered to visitors along with mariachi music and information about the Democratic Party.

 Over the years, this strategy has proven highly effective.
-In part through M.A.D.’s efforts, Jimmy Carter — who did not “spend enough time in the barrio,” per the New York Times — secured 87 percent of Texas’s “Hispanic vote” in the 1976 presidential election.
+In part through MAD’s efforts, Jimmy Carter — who did not “spend enough time in the barrio,” per the New York Times — secured 87 percent of Texas’s “Hispanic vote” in the 1976 presidential election.
 In return, Carter appointed Houston City Controller Leonel Castillo to head the Immigration and Naturalization Service (INS).
 A bilingual Texan from a working-class background, Castillo was the first Mexican American in the post, and Texas Monthly hailed his nomination as a “return by minority politicians to the political mainstream.”
 But the move was largely symbolic.
 Castillo’s approach was better captured by a headline in the Austin American-Statesman, which called him a “Shepherd-Policeman for New Americans.”
 Castillo believed that “enforcement and humanity are both parts of the same coin.”
 But by adding bilingual guards and recreation rooms to migrant detention centers, he merely gave border militarism a human, “Hispanic” face.
 It was under Castillo’s watch that Carter called for more fencing — what organizers lambasted as “Carter’s curtain.”
 But the political tide had already shifted; in the late ’70s, a new bipartisan consensus emerged in favor of coercive immigration policy — one that still holds.

 Today, politicians on both sides of the aisle often speak as though the thin strip of land cleaving the United States from its southern neighbor is a lawless, ungoverned place.
 But in the 47 years since Castillo’s appointment, the border has transformed into one of the most militarized spaces in North America, thanks to policy decisions made by both Democrats and Republicans.
 The Border Patrol has evolved into a heavily armed paramilitary force, equipped with helicopters, assault rifles, and special tactical units.
 Annual spending on border policing has skyrocketed.
 In 1977, the INS budget was $244.5 million.
 This past year, the budget for Customs and Border Protection (CBP), one of the agencies that replaced the INS, was $19.6 billion — spending that has changed the border from a policed, yet still fluid, boundary between culturally entwined communities into a region dominated and physically divided by military and security forces.

 The 1990s were a pivotal decade in accelerating that shift.
 In 1993, Bill Clinton signed the North American Free Trade Agreement (NAFTA), which aimed to stimulate intracontinental business by removing tariffs and ended up crushing manufacturing in cities like El Paso.
 Textile and clothing companies abandoned the area to establish assembly plants in Mexico or Southeast Asia.
 These losses devastated El Paso’s south-side barrios, and by 1995 the city’s unemployment rate hovered between ten and twelve percent.
 Workers found jobs in the service sector, in logistical support for Mexico’s maquiladoras (foreign-owned export-assembly plants) — and in the booming defense and border security industries.
-The U.S. Army base Fort Bliss, “home of America’s Tank Division,” became the city’s largest employer.
+The U.S. Army base Fort Bliss, “home of America’s Tank Division,” emerged as the city’s largest employer.
 Over the next thirty years, border enforcement became the bedrock of economic life.
-When everyone has a tío, a primo, or a sister’s boyfriend who works for CBP or the Army, and later for I.C.E. or the Department of Homeland Security, it’s harder to rally Mexican Americans against U.S. empire.
+When everyone has a tío, a primo, or a sister’s boyfriend who works for CBP or the Army, and later for ICE or the Department of Homeland Security, it’s harder to rally Mexican Americans against U.S. empire.

 But Mexican Americans within the Democratic Party were fundamental to the self-sabotaging trend of border militarization.
 Chief among them was Silvestre Reyes.
 Born in Canutillo — a rural community northwest of El Paso — Reyes eventually became the first Mexican American chief for the Border Patrol in McAllen and, later, in El Paso.
 Beginning in 1993, he deployed a swarm of agents to “secure” the border in Operation Blockade, later renamed Operation Hold the Line — a campaign that initiated helicopter patrols, physical barriers, and more checkpoints while expanding migrant detention.
 The Clinton administration deemed Reyes’s campaign a political success and used it as a blueprint for policing the border with newfound intensity.
 The president of the El Paso Hispanic Chamber of Commerce said the blockade would “help NAFTA” and promised his organization’s unanimous support.
 But the new restrictions further depressed the region’s economy, as local communities were accustomed to a more fluid relationship between El Paso and Ciudad Juárez.
 The two cities suffered from a drop in commerce, and thousands of workers who had previously commuted easily across the border lost out on job opportunities.